gardenlinux/glrd/README.md

   --create-initial-releases CREATE_INITIAL_RELEASES
                         Comma-separated list of initial releases to retrieve and generate: 'stable,patch,nightly'.
   --create CREATE       Create a release for this type using the current timestamp and git information (choose one of: stable,patch,nightly,dev,next)'.
-  --version VERSION     Manually specify the version (format: major.minor).
+  --version VERSION     Manually specify the version (format: major.minor for versions < 2000.0.0, major.minor.micro for versions ≥ 2000.0.0).
   --commit COMMIT       Manually specify the git commit hash (40 characters).
   --lifecycle-released-isodatetime LIFECYCLE_RELEASED_ISODATETIME
                         Manually specify the release date and time in ISO format (YYYY-MM-DDTHH:MM:SS).